-In this section we have some answers to the questions we receive most often.
+In this section we have collected some answers to the questions we receive most often.
 Before requesting direct assistance please kindly check that your question has not already been reported and solved in this section.
-For your convenience we have subdivided the problems into different areas: Commercial and Technical.

 A load cell is an electronic component (transducer) to which a weight force is applied.